 For further information, check our report on the Pharmaceutical Industry: Captive economy

-A public company, controlled by the Indian pharmaceutical company Sun Pharma.
+Controlled by the Indian pharmaceutical company Sun Pharma.

-All the information contained in this page is valid until
+All the information contained in this page is valid until Mon 30/12/2019